carla-simulator/carla/Docs/core_actors.md

     The AI controller is bodiless and has no physics.
 It will not appear on scene.
 Also, location `(0,0,0)` relative to its parent will not cause a collision.

-__Each AI controller has to be initialized, set a goal and optionally a speed__.
+__Each AI controller needs initialization, a goal and, optionally, a speed__.
 Stopping the controller works in the same manner.

 ```py
 ai_controller.start()